Sloan Digital Sky Survey

-The Sloan Digital Sky Survey or SDSS is a major multi-spectral imaging and spectroscopic redshift survey using a dedicated 2.5-m wide-angle optical telescope at Apache Point Observatory in New Mexico, United States.
+The Sloan Digital Sky Survey (SDSS) is a major multi-spectral imaging and spectroscopic redshift survey using a dedicated 2.5-m wide-angle optical telescope at Apache Point Observatory in New Mexico, United States.
 The project began in 2000 and was named after the Alfred P. Sloan Foundation, which contributed significant funding.

 A consortium of the University of Washington and Princeton University was established to conduct a redshift survey.
 The Astrophysical Research Consortium (ARC) was established in 1984 with the additional participation of New Mexico State University and Washington State University to manage activities at Apache Point.
-In 1991 the Sloan Foundation granted the ARC funding for survey efforts and the construction of equipment to carry out the work..
+In 1991, the Sloan Foundation granted the ARC funding for survey efforts and the construction of equipment to carry out the work.

 Background

 At the time of its design, the SDSS was a pioneering combination of novel instrumentation as well as data reduction and storage techniques that drove major advances in astronomical observations, discoveries, and theory.

 The SDSS project was centered around two instruments and data processing pipelines that were groundbreaking for the scale at which they were implemented: